What are the plans for mulching?

 1. Self-Maintenance:

-• Fill out the S221 Application Form here(External link) and email it to mail@ahc.sa.gov.au.
+• Residents could opt to maintain their verge by filling out the S221 Application Form emailing it to mail@ahc.sa.gov.au.

 2. Council Maintenance: